Ramachandra Gowda

-Ramachandra Gowda (Kannada:ರಾಮಚಂದ್ರ ಗೌಡ) is a senior leader of the Bharatiya Janata Party (BJP) in Karnataka, India., Gowda took to social-political activities during his school days having been inspired by the Rashtriya Swayamsevak Sangh.
+Ramachandra Gowda (ರಾಮಚಂದ್ರ ಗೌಡ; 13 December 1938 – 14 July 2026) was an Indian politician who was a senior leader of the Bharatiya Janata Party (BJP) in Karnataka.
+Gowda took to social-political activities during his school days having been inspired by the Rashtriya Swayamsevak Sangh.

+Early life and career

-He participated in the Goa Liberation Movement when in high school.
+Gowda participated in the Goa Liberation Movement when in high school.
 Later, he became an active member of the erstwhile Bharatiya Jana Sangh.
 He entered the Bangalore City Corporation as a Jana Sangh member in 1970.
 He was elected to the City Improvement Trust Board in the same year.

 He was also the BJP State unit general secretary for a long period.
-He was first elected to the Karnataka Legislative Council from the Bangalore Graduates Constituency in 1988 and has been re-elected 3 more times in 1994, 2000 and 2006.
+He was first elected to the Karnataka Legislative Council from the Bangalore Graduates Constituency in 1988 and was re-elected 3 more times in 1994, 2000 and 2006.
 He held the portfolios of Small Savings, Mining & Geology and Science & Technology in the BJP and Janata Dal (Secular) coalition headed by H.D.Kumaraswamy.
 It was during his tenure as minister that the state imposed a ban on lottery.
 In the BJP Government headed by B.S.
 Yeddyurappa, he held the portfolio of Medical Education.
-He resigned in September 2010 after his name figured in a Medical Colleges recruitment scam. for which high court gave a clean chit clearing all allegations.
-Subsequently, he has been appointed as the Deputy chairman of the State Planning Board.
+He resigned in September 2010 after his name figured in a Medical Colleges recruitment scam for which high court gave a clean chit clearing all allegations.
+Subsequently, he was appointed the Deputy chairman of the State Planning Board.

-Personal life
+Personal life and death

-Born on 13 December 1938 at Tippoor in Kunigal taluk of Tumkur district, he holds an engineering degree.
-He has one son and one daughter.
+Born on 13 December 1938 at Tippoor in Kunigal taluk of Tumkur district, he held an engineering degree.
+He has one son and one daughter, and died on 14 July 2026, at the age of 88.